Introduction to the Garden Route South Africa

 Best places to visit on the Garden Route South Africa

 When you visit the Garden Route, you will most likely start from Cape Town.
 The start of the Garden Route is somewhat argued about but for argument sake let’s say the Garden Route is located between Mossel Bay and Jeffrey’s Bay.
 This is a stretch of about 300 km and between these 2 towns, you can easily spend 2 weeks exploring safari parks, villages, hikes, wine routes, whale safaris and much more so we do suggest to plan a generous amount of time if you really would like to know the Garden Route a little bit better.
 When visiting the Garden Route our favourites are: Wilderness, Knysna, Plettenberg Bay, The Crags, Nature’s Valley and Tsitsikamma.
 Around those towns you will find a wide range of Garden Route Accommodation which include not only Garden Route hotels but also other accommodation on the Garden route like guesthouses, Bed & Breakfasts, high quality self-catering accommodation and beautiful tented camps.
 All the information you need for your perfect Garden Route Itinerary you will find in this article.
 See below a map of the Garden Route.
 Cape Town is about 350 km to the left of Mossel Bay.

 Gateways to the Garden Route South Africa / Perfect Garden Route Stop-overs

 From Cape Town to the first Garden Route attractions like Garden Route Game Lodge, is about 400km.
-This often feels as if it is too long to drive in one day, especially when traveling with traveling.
+This often feels as if it is too long to drive in one day, especially when travelling with a child.
 Luckily en route to the Garden Route you can find several villages and towns that we can highly recommend.

 Find SA Guide Books here and order immediately to start preparing for your amazing South African trip!